Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 entering commands manually in a terminal emulator.
 See the `Short` column in the table for the short form of each command.

+## Arduino Libraries Used

+- ArduinoSTL - standard template library
+- eeprom - for reading and writing the nonvolatile storage
+- SoftwareSerial - used to access the Bluetooth module
+- OneWire - used for low-level access to the temperature probe.
+- DallasTemperature - intermediate level interfacing to the temperature probe

 [tigra-home]:   http://tigra-astronomy.com
 [gtd-home]:     http://www.geminitelescope.com/